rohitsinghsengar/product-rating/README.md

-# product-rating
+# Product Rating Sytem
-Front-end part of how product/item rating will work
+Front-end (HTML,CSS,JS) part of how products or items star rating system will work

+## example